• Resources

 That being said, it’s notoriously difficult to get Social Security disability for autism — individuals with autism spectrum disorder account for just 0.40% of those who receive disability benefits.
 As such, it’s important to understand how the SSA defines autism spectrum disorder and what the SSA criteria are to qualify with autism.
 Based on that information, we’ll discuss what next steps you should take.

-See if your autism might qualify for disability.
+See if your autism qualifies for disability.

 Is autism a disability?